-Description: 3Com 10/100 Mini PCI Ethernet Adapter
+Description .....: 3Com 10/100 Mini PCI Ethernet Adapter

-Physical Address: 00-00-12-42-41-BC
+Physical Address .....: 00-00-12-42-41-BC

 The host ID is the Physical Address with the "-" symbols removed, so in this example it is 0000124241bc.
-Alternatively if you have installed the FLEXnet software onto your machine you can instead type lmutil lmhostid at a command prompt.
+Alternatively if you have installed the FlexNet software onto your machine you can instead type lmutil lmhostid at a command prompt.

-- Note - To use the physical address of the network card as the host ID, you must choose the address of the actual network card, not a virtual network address or the address of another device.
-Using the address of a virtual network card is not suitable because there is no guarantee that the addresses remains the same after a reboot. - You must ensure that the network device that you lock your license to is not shut down if your computer has a power saving mode.
+- \\\\\Note \\\\\ - To use the physical address of the network card as the host ID, you must choose the address of the actual network card, not a virtual network address or the address of another device.
+Using the address of a virtual network card is not suitable because there is no guarantee that the addresses remains the same after a reboot. - You must ensure that the network device that you lock your license to is not shut down by your computer during any power saving operation, that might result in the network device not being available while you are trying to use the license.